 The cost to participate in these vital professional development conferences is approximately \$12,000 annually.
 This budget covers the expenses for one or two faculty members to attend each conference.

-Safety/Mandate Explanation: COVID-19 pandemic, Chancellor's "Call to Action," and AB 705 implementation and compliance requires ongoing professional development and training.
+Safety/Mandate Explanation: Chancellor's "Call to Action," and AB 705 implementation and compliance requires ongoing professional development and training.